meditationstuff/protocol_1/index.md

 * cf. problematic misconceptions of "no-self" vs also I-I type stuff, via Ken Wilber, all caveats, etc.
 * cf. overlap and not ego in the sense of Loevinger, Cook-Greuter, etc., and "spiritual cross training" via Ken Wilber, all caveats, etc.
 	* also: Wilber, Ken.
 The Religion of Tomorrow: A Vision for the Future of the Great Traditions-More Inclusive, More Comprehensive, More Complete.
 Shambhala Publications, 2017., all caveats, etc.
+* draft/&#8203;scratch note; ignore maybe: compare with e.g. (and other things) "choiceless awareness" which could be sort of thought of as "reducing friction" and letting awareness continguously move/&#8203;untwist/&#8203;reconfigure whereas this is choosing/&#8203;allowing/&#8203;surrendering/&#8203;... with respect to sense of effort/&#8203"I-fort"

 [<a href="#109a21h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]